 The socket communication serves first of all for a data exchange between applications in the network.

 The model client-server is used for the communication in the network.
-It means that the user must define two (or more) applications that will communicate to each other and decide which of the applications will provide an access to its data and which of the applications will access these data (read or write).
-If the application provides the data for the usage, this application is of the Server type, if the application accesses other (provisioned) data, this application is of the Client type.
+It means that the designer must define two (or more) applications that will communicate to each other and decide which of the applications will provide an access to its data and which of the applications will access these data (read or write).
+If the application provides the data for the usage, then this application is of the Server type, if the application accesses other (provisioned) data, then this application is of the Client type.
 Practically it means that we define so called server socket groups in the PROMOTIC server application, and that we define client socket groups in the PROMOTIC client application.

 While at the server socket group only its name and operational parameters are defined, client socket group says which nodal PC will be communicated with and which server group will be referenced from this client group.